DataDog/integrations-core/mesos_slave/README.md

 ### Installation

-Follow the instructions in our [blog post][2] to install the Datadog Agent on each Mesos agent node via the DC/OS web UI.
+See [Installing Datadog on Mesos with DC/OS][2] to install the Datadog Agent on each Mesos agent node with the DC/OS web UI.

 ### Configuration